salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-10-14-trouble-marketingCloudSDK-bundle-exception.md

 order: 7
 ---

- When the SDK is upgraded to latest versions, there might be changes to the resources bundle (MarketingCloudSDK.bundle) that comes packaged with the SDK.
+When the SDK is upgraded to latest version, there might be changes to the resources bundle (MarketingCloudSDK.bundle) that comes packaged with the SDK.
 If the right versions are not copied, the app crashes with the exception as the SDK might not find the required resources in the .bundle file.

 ### Common Exceptions When latest MarketingCloudSDK.bundle not added in the application